IntelligentsystemlabTian/PestDet/README.md

 </details>

 ## Dataset
 We provide post-processed data for training and testing.
 The dataset is initially in VOC format and needs to be converted to YOLO format before use.
-All the dataset are in the folder "PestDataset".
+All the dataset are in the folder "PestDataset" You can also download dataset form [link](https://drive.google.com/drive/folders/1eTHVN8ItJVN4abC76HKTUH7uXWsNzcMh?usp=sharing).

 Please make sure dataset with the following folder structure：
 <details>